jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 4.2.6 (2022/07/13) =
+* Fix: If the phpinfo() function doesn't exist, avoid calling it.
+* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post) :) That motivates us a lot.
+Thank you!

 = 4.2.5 (2022/04/14) =
 * Update: jQuery is not needed anymore.
 * Add: New filter mgl_ids, to overrides the IDs used.
 * Fix: Compatibility with latest Gutenberg (you might need to click on "Repair Block" when editing them again).
-* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post) :) That motivates us a lot.
-Thank you!

 = 4.2.4 (2022/02/25) =
 * Update: Only load CSS and JS when the gallery is in use.